artmg/home-assistant-docker/README.md

 If you don't already have these, click on those links above for step-by-step instructions on each.

-Then prepare a couple of folders:
+Then set up the folder heirarchy:

 ```
 ROOTDIR=/srv/docker